sj-omscs/6210-exam-1/Exam.md

 ## 2.c (Paravirtualization) (4 points)

-Multiple processes on top of Xinolinux wish to transmit at the same time.
+Multiple processes on top of Xenolinux wish to transmit at the same time.
 How do you handle this situation in your implementation?

 ---

-* Xenolinux provides a mutex that is locked when attempting to transmit data
-  * Processes will wait for their turn to access the mutex
-* Xenolinux will check for space in the IO ring before transmitting data
-  * Processes will wait until there is space in the IO ring
-* Data transfer can occur as usual
+* Applications will cause the usual APIs which cause Xenolinux to transmit in the manner described above
+* Transmission for multiple processes on Xenolinux works identically to transmission for one process.
+Xenolinux will allocate a buffer, fill it with data, and put it in the IO ring to be processed by Xen.
+* Xenolinux has exclusive write access to the request pointer, so it can schedule outgoing requests using whatever algorithm it pleases

 Xen will use a round-robin algorithm to transmit packets acrosss multiple VMs to ensure fairness.